websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/consuming-apis/api-headers-reference.md

 ## `Cookie`

-Identifies which User is making the request, using DXP’s Authentication framework.
+Identifies the User making the request, using DXP's Authentication framework.
 (See also [`Authorization`](#authorization).)
 If both this and `Authorization` are not supplied, the request is attempted as a guest (unauthenticated) user.

 ### Valid Options